tarantool/tt/README.md

 ### Configuration file

 By default, configuration file is named `tt.yaml`.

-With the `--cfg` flag you can specify the path to configuration file.
-Example of configuration file format:
+You can specify the path to the configuration file by using the `--cfg` command line option or by setting the `TT_CLI_CFG` environment variable.
+The `TT_CLI_CFG` variable has a lower priority than the `--cfg` option.

+Example of configuration
+file format:

 ``` yaml